 Similarly, the RIAA opposed Joel Tenenbaum’s motion for remittitur, which is in no way surprising.

-Comments Off Posted in: Links on February 9, 2010
+Comments Off on RIAA Update Posted in: Links on February 9, 2010

 Recently Mac developer and Somerville native Daniel Jalkut had his iPhone stolen from a locker room.
 Daniel used MobileMe, an Apple service, to locate his phone in order to get it back.
 Then, he called an MIT police officer to report the crime, and presumably the street address of the alleged thieves.